AaronFilson/glazecalc/README.md

 # glazecalc
 Glaze calculation software to assist potters and ceramicists.

 This software package is under development at present.
-It aims to enable the formulation of glazes on a device of your choice, such as a PC web browser, an iPhone, and other platforms.
+It aims to enable the formulation of glazes on a device of your choice, such as a PC web browser, an iPhone or Android device, and other platforms.
 It is open sourced under the MIT license, which is available for viewing under LICENSE.

 For local install of the Glaze Calc, you will need Node, npm, and Mongo.
 Clone the repository to your machine, and create a directory 'db' alongside (at the same level) as the